Fannie R. Givens: Later life and death

 In 1932, Givens attended the fifty year reunion at Knox College.
 In Louisville, she was a member of the 5th Street Baptist Church.

-On August 4, 1947, Givens died in her home at 507 E. Finzer Street in Jefferson County from breast cancer.
+On August 4, 1947, Givens died in her home at 507 E. Finzer Street in Louisville from breast cancer.
 She was buried with her husband in Eastern Cemetery and has a plaque from Zeta Phi Beta to decorate her grave.